facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 Do you remember?
 20000 was the value of MAXIMUM_MIDICHLORIAN_COUNT.
 Therefore we should have used that named constant insted of the literal one.
 Again, why do we use constants?
 As you have just seen, constants can be very useful to represent boundaries or edge cases.
 And there would be more, but let's just focus on the fact that we assign certain values to immutable variables instead of simple variables.
 Why is that?
 Because we need the programming language to protects us from the possibility that our value is changed.
 Therefore, in the end, why do we use constants?
-For sure it's a matter of safety.
+For sure it is a matter of safety.
 Programming languages have their own way to identify something that can't be changed, for example C++ uses `const` and Java uses `final`.
 It may not seem like it, but there are a few interesting things to say about constants in PHP.